 Powder skiers have played in Fernie for decades with best odds for powder over other Canadian ski resorts.
-Yet for decades Fernie was an unknown fledgling.
+Yet for years Fernie Alpine Resort was known only to a smaller circle of keen powder skiers.
 It had a handful of fixed chair lifts, and access to the upper reaches of the resort required a steep T Bar ride and a surface cable tow.

-It was a weekend only hill in the 60’s.
+It was a weekend hill in the 60’s.
 In the 70’s Fernie saw further development by Heiko, its European owner.
-He was hands on in its development nudging it along every year.
-He was no stranger to chain saw and you would see him picking up litter.
-It was real folksy when I made first turns there in the 90’s.
-You even got to know the lifties by name.
+He was hands on in its development, plodding it along every year.
+I first skied there in the 90’s.
+Even then, it was still folksy, you got to know the lifties by name.
+Only two of its bowls had lift accessed terrain with the other used for slackcountry.
+Despite the lack of lift access it was an incredible place to ski.

 Book your Timbers Cat Ski & Stay Package This Year